WalaaHassanAbdelraouf/Coffee_Chain_Dashboard/README.md

 ## Data Source

-The data used for this dashboard is sourced from [data.world](https://data.world) and contains:
+The data used for this project is sourced from [data.world](https://data.world) and contains:
 - Sales data of different coffee products.
 - Profit and expense records.
 - Market segmentation information.